-The combined statistics are below.
-This chart will be continuously updated as more data becomes available.
+The following data represents combined statistics from SafeWell and MassDEP.
+It will be updated as more data becomes available.

-Area around Old Fire Station and Center and Hale Schools – Definitely an area of concern, extremely high levels of PFAS have been identified in this area and MassDEP is conducting an investigation into possible sources of the contamination.
-It is critical that testing be continued in this area, to better profile the contaminants.
-Homeowners within a mile of intersection of Rt117 and Rt62 should seriously consider having their well water tested.
+Definitely an area of concern, extremely high levels of PFAS have been identified in this area and MassDEP is conducting an investigation into possible sources of the contamination.
+It is critical that testing be continued in this area to better profile the contaminants.
+Homeowners within one mile of the intersection of routes 117 and 62 should seriously consider having their well water tested.

-Homes North-West of the Schools – We have grouped these test sites together with the testing completed around the school.
-Until we have additional data points we cannot rule out these may be from the same source.
-Several data points in the northwest corner of Stow have tested positive for PFAS and have installed treatment in some of these homes.
+We have grouped these test sites with those around the schools.
+Until we have additional data points we cannot definitively determine whether these contaminations are from the same source.
+Several sites in the northwest corner of Stow have tested positive for PFAS.
+Treatment systems have been installed in some of these homes.

-Fire Academy Area – The Massachusetts Fire Academy has tested extremely high for PFAS and the Academy is working with MassDEP on an action plan for cleaning up the site.
-Further testing is needed for private wells in this area, but from our initial private well tests it does not look like the PFAS in groundwater is travelling due north
+The Massachusetts Fire Academy has tested extremely high for PFAS and the Academy is working with MassDEP on an action plan for cleaning up the site.
+Further testing is needed for private wells in this area, however based on our initial private well tests it does not look like the PFAS in groundwater is traveling north.

 Three of the 4 test sites in this area have tested positive for PFAS, however more data is necessary to determine the extent of concern.
 We are seeking homeowners in the Maple Street area who are interested in PFAS testing so we can establish the prevalence of PFAS contamination in this area.